tantepose/politibil/README.md

 # 🚓 politibil.no 🚓
 ## by Ole Petter Baugerød Stokke

-This is my submission for the capstone project in my full stack JavaScript Techdegree capstone project; "build your own web application".
+This is my submission for the capstone project "Build your own web application" of my Treehouse Full Stack JavaScript Techdegree.

-My project, politibil.no (Norwegian for "police car"), is a Norwegian moile first site, that aims to make following your local police department easier and more fun.
+My project, politibil.no (Norwegian for "police car"), is a Norwegian mobile first web app, that aims to make following local police departments easier and more fun.

 # 💡 Why I made it
 In Norway, every police district has their own Twitter accounts.
-When the police scanners went dead a few years back, using Twitter was in part a solution for all journalists who no longer could follow their local police, and part a way of making police work more accessible for the Norwegian public.
+When the police scanners went dead a few years back, using Twitter was both a solution for journalists, and a way of making police work more accessible for the Norwegian public.

 All police districts report local events, big and small, using these Twitter accounts.
 Problem is; the avarage Norwegian doesn't use Twitter.
 And even if they do, navigating to the accounts can take precious time when police cars zip by.

-Politibil.no gives you all the latests news from your local district fast, easy, fun and hazzle free on your phone.
+Politibil.no gives you all the latests news from your local district fast, easy, fun and hazzle free on your phone, in a chat like format people are familiar with.
 Plus a little extra.

-# 🔨 How I made it
+# 🔨 How it works

-Politibil.no takes a police district Twitter handle, and outputs the tweets with a twist.
+Politibil.no takes a police district's Twitter handle, and outputs the tweets with a twist.
 It also gives users a way of quickly getting tweets from their local police district, and saving their favorites.

 ## Backend ⚙️
 A NodeJS/Express app does all the heavy lifting: